 The trip starts in the Vengedalen Valley, 20 minutes drive from the regional centre Åndalsnes.
 From Åndalsnes take the road to Isfjorden, then the toll road to Venjedalssetra.
 Pass the big lake and several parking spots until you reach a parking spot with information signs, just before the last two hairpins that mark the end of the road.

 Pick up the track that begins here and heads roughly West in the direction of a col on the ridge to the right (North) of Romsdalshorn.
 The track, which is well trodden, first climbs to a small lake and a cabin under a boulder.
 Then it ascends a steep scree slope.
 After an emergency shelter the track ends at the edge of a boulder field (large cairn).
 Scramble up through this, at first heading right and then up until you reach the col (large cairn).
-From here you have a splendid view of Romsdal and Åndalsnes - if the weather is clear, of course.
+From here you have a magnificent view of Romsdal and Åndalsnes - if the weather is clear, of course.

 (An alternative way to get here is by parking earlier on where the ridge is quite low.
 Follow the obvious path to a lower col. When you reach this, head left and climb the ridge by a cairned track.
 Less strenuous, but longer).